viant/bqtail/README.md

 To guarantee ingestion speed for critical data it is recommended to use project with [slot reservation](https://cloud.google.com/bigquery/docs/slots)

 _BqTail_ is used by Viant to ingest **70+ billions** transactions _daily_, **1.4 million files** to 100+ tables, all under $15, as viable alternative for Big Query Streaming API, BigQuery Transfer Service, Cloud Dataflow.

 ## Introduction

+BqTail process can ingest data in async mode using serverless cloud functions based tail and dispatch service, or sync mode with standalone bqtail client.

 ![BqTail](images/bqtail.png)